1coolfish/Minecraft-mod-FishCraft-/README.md

 # Minecraft-mod-FishCraft-
-A Repository for the mod we am making.
+A Repository for the mod we are making.